annisarisma/csv-system/README.md

 - user 2 👩‍🦰: username: alice, password: 123456

 ### ➕➕➕✍️🙋‍♀️ PS Notes!
-I've created some cool issues that you can check out in the GitHub issue menu.
+I've created some issues that you can check out in the GitHub issue menu.
 Feel free to follow my journey in building this app through the commit references listed there.
 Enjoy!